intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 ## Overview
 [Mixed precision](https://www.tensorflow.org/guide/mixed_precision) is the use of both 16-bit and 32-bit floating-point types in a model during training and inference to make it run faster and use less memory.
-Official Tensorflow* supports this feature from TensorFlow 2.12 with all Intel® optimizations enabled by default.
+Official TensorFlow supports this feature from TensorFlow 2.12 with all Intel® optimizations enabled by default.
 Intel® 4th Gen Xeon processor codenamed Sapphie Rapids(SPR) is the first Intel® processor to support Advanced Matrix Extensions(AMX) instructions, which help to accelerate matrix heavy workflows such as machine learning alongside also having BFloat16 support.
 Previous hardwares can be used to test functionality, but SPR provides the best performance gains.

 Using one of the methods described here will enable a model written in FP32 data type to operate in mixed FP32 and BFloat16 data type.
 To be precise, it scans the data-flow graph corresponding to the model, and looks for nodes in the graph (also called as operators) that can operate in BFloat16 type, and inserts FP32ToBFloat16 and vice-versa Cast nodes in the graph appropriately.

 For example: Consider a simple neural network with a typical pattern of Conv2D -> BiasAdd -> Relu with the default TensorFlow datatype FP32.
-TensorFlow* data-flow graph corresponding to this model looks like below.
+TensorFlow data-flow graph corresponding to this model looks like below.

 ![amp-mkl](/content/dam/develop/external/us/en/images/automixedprecisionmkl-1.png)